taiki-e/cargo-minimal-versions/README.md

 cargo minimal-versions check --workspace
 ```

+> [!NOTE]
-**Note:** ([If cargo-minimal-versions determined that it is necessary to do so for a correct minimal versions check](#details)) cargo-minimal-versions modifies `Cargo.toml` and `Cargo.lock` while running and restores it when finished.
+> ([If cargo-minimal-versions determined that it is necessary to do so for a correct minimal versions check](#details)) cargo-minimal-versions modifies `Cargo.toml` and `Cargo.lock` while running and restores it when finished.
 Any changes you made to those files during running will not be preserved.

 Normally, crates with `publish = false` do not need minimal versions check.
 You can skip these crates by using `--ignore-private` flag.